aalexlu/content/ACurrent/NLP/3 Text Classification.md

 discrete class

 Let h(x) be the "true" mapping.
 We never know it.
 How do we find the best ĥ(x) to approximate it?
-1. Rule based: if x has characters in unicode point range 0370-03FF: ĥ(x) = greek
+1. **Rule based**: if x has characters in unicode point range 0370-03FF: ĥ(x) = greek
-2. Supervised learning: Given training data in the form of <x, y> pairs, learn ĥ(x)
+2. **Supervised learning**: Given training data in the form of <x, y> pairs, learn ĥ(x) ĥ(x): The classification function that we want to learn has two different components:
+1. the formal structure of the learning method (what’s the relationship between the input and output?) → Naive Bayes, logistic regression, convolutional neural network, etc.
+2. the representation of the data

 | task | x | y |
 |--|--|---|